Insurance Loyalty Penalty: Why Staying With Your Insurer Costs More

 Insurance Rate Creep: Why Your Premium Keeps Going Up

 "Rate creep" is the slow, gradual rise in your insurance premium that happens each renewal cycle — often in small enough increments that you don't notice until you're significantly overpaying.
-Safe drivers with clean records have continued to see their rates creep up year after year, even without changes to their risk profile.
+Safe drivers with clean records have continued to see their rates climb year after year, even without changes to their personal risk profile.

 Common Causes of Rate Creep

 • Broad market increases — When repair costs, medical costs, and claims frequency rise industry-wide, all policyholders absorb increases.
-Average auto repair costs rose approximately 6.7% annually in recent years.
+Inflation in vehicle repair and parts costs continues to pressure premiums.

 • Risk score recalculation — Insurers periodically reassess your risk score using updated data, sometimes unfavorably.